cross-seed/cross-seed.org/docs/basics/options.md

 :::

 The URL(s) of your torrent client that `cross-seed` will source torrents from prefixed by their client type.
-You can also use `readonly:` after the prefix to use a client to source cross seeds from but not inject into.
+If desired, you can use `readonly:` after the prefix to use a client to source cross seeds from but not inject into.

 :::tip